 Request an Information Pack

 Fill in this form and...presto!
-We'll magic you over all the info you need about what we do and how you can be on your way to gaining hugely beneficial experience in the mental health sector at the same time as seeing some of the most stunning sights in Asia.
+We'll magic you over all the info you need about what we do and how you can be on your way to gaining hugely beneficial mental health volunteering experience at the same time as seeing some of the most stunning sights in Asia.

 What is mental health volunteering?

+Excellent question!
 Our Mental Health Placements all involve mental health volunteering with communities abroad.
-So...what does volunteering in the mental health sector involve?
-You get to use the skills you've gained as a psychology student or graduate to promote positive mental health in communities where resources for those with mental health concerns and specific needs may be lacking.
+So...what does mental health volunteering actually involve?
+Well, you get to use the skills you've gained as a psychology student or graduate to promote positive mental health in communities where resources for those with mental health concerns and specific needs may be lacking.

 Our placements are all slightly different, but are designed to provide maximum benefit to both the communities where we work and to your CV.
 We work in a variety of settings with diverse client groups to ensure that we are having the best, most sustainable impact.
-Volunteers work on seven weekly projects and aim to positively impact service users in the following ways:
+Volunteers work on five - seven weekly projects and aim to positively impact service users in the following ways:

 • Improve self-esteem and self-worth through providing individual attention and helping them to master skills.